 There are four designated Blue Badge parking bays accessible from Fairfield Road.
 There are also two further Blue Badge bays within the Fairfield Road car park accessed via Coval Lane.
 These bays cannot be booked and are available on a first come, first served basis.
 There is level access from both car parks.
 Blue badge holders can park on the double yellow lines outside the theatre provided they display their blue badge and do not obstruct the drop curb, however it is advised you refer to your blue badge booklets to confirm this.
 Please note: The taxi rank on Fairfield Road is not available to blue badge holders.

-Please note that, due to health and safety reasons, our staff are unable to assist disabled patrons in and out of their transport or mobility equipment.
+Due to health and safety reasons, our staff are unable to assist disabled patrons in and out of their transport or mobility equipment.

-Essential companion scheme (ECS)
+Essential Companion Scheme (ECS)

 Patrons who need additional assistance to access theatres’ services may be eligible for a free of charge ticket for their companion.
-To register fill in an essential companion scheme form which can be downloaded from the link on the right-hand side.

 The Theatre is equipped with an Infra-Red audio enhancement system.
 Both infrared headphone receivers and necklace style induction loop transceivers (which work in tandem with an existing hearing aid set to “T”) are available and can be requested from the Front of House team before the performance commences.
 No fee is charged for the use of these receivers.